 1.5.6 Legal Authorization for Offsite Areas

 Applicants proposing to use offsite areas not under their control to satisfy the requirements for issuance in Rule 62-330.301, F.A.C., must obtain legal authorization to do so prior to permit issuance to use the area.
 For example, an applicant who proposes to locate the outfall pipe from a stormwater basin to the receiving water on an adjacent property owner's land must obtain a drainage easement or other appropriate legal authorization from the adjacent owner.
 A copy of the legal authorization shall be submitted with the permit application when required to do so under section 4.2.3(d) of this Volume.
 Authorization to use offsite mitigation areas is discussed in section 10.3.1.2.1 of this Volume.
+Authorization to use offsite stormwater compensation areas is discussed in section 9.7.2 of this Volume.

 1.6 Enforcement Authority